Chapter 2 - Tests, loops and functions#

 1. In EXERCISE 3 - Visualisation of river sediment transport data, we introduced the total shear stress \(\tau\) (Eq.
 (3)) and in EXERCISE 3 - Grain-related sediment transport the grain related shear stress \(\tau_c\) (Eq.
 (9)).
 The total shear of the flow is related to the total friction of the channel.
 For the computation of near-bed sediment transport, however, only the shear force on the grains is needed.
 Einstein (1950), Soulsby (1997), and others conceptually divided the total shear stress \(\tau\) into bed form-related shear stress \(\tau_b\) and grain-related shear stress \(\tau_c\), of which the latter is relevant for sediment transport.

-Create two functions, one that calculates the total Shields parameter \(\theta\) and one that calculates the grain-related Shields parameter \(\theta^/\) with Eq.
+Define two functions, one that calculates the total Shields parameter \(\theta\) and one that calculates the grain-related Shields parameter \(\theta^/\) with Eq.
 (4), using \(\tau\) and \(\tau_c\), respectively.
 Think about all the input parameters that are needed.

 2. In EXERCISE 3 - Visualisation of river sediment transport data you calculated the non-dimensional bed load sediment transport \(\phi_b\) using the MPM predictor of Meyer-Peter and Mueller (1948) (Eq.
 (6)).
 A different predictor is proposed by Engelund & Hansen (1967) (abbreviated as EH), which is derived for suspension-dominated conditions in flume experiments and therefore accounts for the total load (sum of bed load and suspended load).
 The EH predictor is calculated as follows: